caleb-wo/caleb-wo/README.md

 - 🤝 **Relationship Management**: Proven ability to build trust, tailor solutions, and foster long-term professional partnerships

-- 🎯 **Goal-Oriented**: I thrive in environments where hard work is rewarded by measurable success
+- 🎯 **Goal-Oriented**: I thrive in environments where hard work is rewarded by measurable success, whether that's a commision or reaching a deadline

-- 🥅 **Current Goal**: I am actively seeking an entry-level SDR/BDR role or internship where I can leverage my technical background to help tech companies scale
+- 🥅 **Current Goal**: I am actively seeking an entry-level project management or SDR/BDR role/internship where I can leverage my technical background to help tech companies scale

 To connect with me, shoot me an email & connect on LinkedIn!
 The rest of this page is dedicated to my developer skills, focuses and interests.